theScriptingEngineer/nxopentse/src/nxopentse/README.md

 This creates a symbolic link between the folder where NX looks for code and the source code of nxopentse.

-Unfortunately, changes in the code, are only available upon nx restart...
+It looks like changes in the code, are only available upon nx restart...

 ## Tagging
 ``` git tag -a v0.0.1a1 -m "pre-release - can be used.
 Partially tested.
 Will still contain lots of bugs" ```